mojaloop/mojaloop-specification/API Definition v1.0.md

 |**501**|Not Implemented|The server does not support the requested service.
 The client should not retry.|
 |**503**|Service Unavailable|The server is currently unavailable to accept any new service requests.
 This should be a temporary state, and the client should retry within a reasonable time frame.|

- **Table 3 -- HTTP response status codes supported in the API**
+ **HTTP response status codes supported in the API**

-Any HTTP status codes 3*xx*[^20] returned by the server should not be retried and require manual investigation.
+Any HTTP status codes 3*xx*<sup>20</sup> returned by the server should not be retried and require manual investigation.

 An implementation of the API should also be capable of handling other errors not defined above as the request could potentially be routed through proxy servers.

-As all requests in the API are asynchronous, additional HTTP error codes for server errors (error codes starting with 5*xx*[^21] that are *not* defined in [Table 3)](#table-3) are not used by the API itself.
+As all requests in the API are asynchronous, additional HTTP error codes for server errors (error codes starting with 5*xx*<sup>21</sup> that are *not* defined in [Table 3)](#table-3) are not used by the API itself.
 Any error on the server during actual processing of a request will be sent as part of an error callback to the client (see Section [9.2)]().

 ##### 3.2.4.1 Error Information in HTTP Response